 Real tracking of your business financials comes from Job costing.
 If it is not done right, then you may always be in doubt about your profits.
-The reason why this is so because job costing allows you to track down all your expenditure.
-When these very expenses compared with the revenue earned helps you figure out the real profits.
+The reason why this is so is that job costing allows you to track down all your expenditure.
+When these very expenses are compared with the revenue earned helps you figure out the real profits.

 QuickBooks for Contractors Job Costing

 Job costing is really an important part of tracking financials.
 It becomes all more important for contractors.
 Thus do it with utmost care.
 To do job costing with ease, Quickbooks offers the best solution.

 If you are new to using QuickBooks or implementing Job costing for the first time then here is how to move forward.
 Follow the steps: